 Board of Supervisors' Commitment to Equal Employment Opportunity

 The Board of Supervisors of the County of San Mateo takes this opportunity to express its philosophy that an essential component of excellence in County government is the diversity of its community.
-As a result of our long-standing commitment to equal employment opportunity, San Mateo County has become a model of diversity among public sector entities.
+As a result of our long-standing commitment to equal employment opportunity, the County of San Mateo has become a model of diversity among public sector entities.

-We recognize, welcome, and appreciate our workforce.
-This diversity allows us to respond to the needs of our customers in a more effective and culturally sensitive manner and provides a reflection of the community we serve.
+We recognize, welcome, and appreciate our diverse and multi-cultural workforce.
+Our diversity allows us to respond to the needs of our customers in a more effective and culturally sensitive manner and provides a reflection of the community we serve.

-Through adoption and dissemination of this policy to employees, the Board of Supervisors commits the County and all employees to a diverse, results-oriented, equal employment opportunity environment aimed at a balanced workforce free of illegal discrimination and harassment.
+Through adoption and dissemination of this policy to employees, the Board of Supervisors commits the County and all employees to an inclusive, results-oriented, equal employment opportunity environment aimed at a diverse workforce free of illegal discrimination and harassment.

 I. Language Diversity